FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

   drawing these from a distribution.
 Forecasts in which we enforce the zero lower bound are denoted as `:bddforecast`.

+- Shock decompositions (`:shockdec`): decompose a forecast into the contributions from each individual shock (e.g. TFP or monetary policy) or from groups of shocks by exploiting the linearity of the state space system.
-- Shock decompositions (`:shockdec`): starting from an initial state of zero, iterate the state space forward from the first historical period up through the last forecast horizon.
-Use the smoothed historical shocks for one shock at a time during the historical periods and no shocks during the forecast periods.
+  Starting from an initial state of zero, iterate the state space forward from the first historical period up through the last forecast horizon.
+To infer the contributions of shocks, use the smoothed historical shocks for one shock at a time during the historical periods.
+If a modal shock decomposition is computed, then we assume no shocks occur during the forecast periods.
+If a full-distribution shock decomposition is computed, then we allow shocks to occur during the forecast periods.

-- Deterministic trends (`:dettrend`): iterate the state space forward from first historical state up through the last forecast horizon without any shocks.
+- Deterministic trends (`:dettrend`): iterate the state space forward from the first historical state up through the last forecast horizon without any shocks.

 - Trends (`:trend`): for each class, just the constant term in that class's